madmachineio/docs/blog/2022/04-06-introduction-about-embedded.md

     Personally I prefer this way.
 In many cases, people chooses a language not because the language itself, but the powerful built-in functions and mass libraries.
 We’d better try our best to keep the fundamental std the same so we can leverage the whole ecosystem rather than the language syntax.

-Unlike Rust implementing its standard library into two parts (core and std), the Swift std is designed high coupling as a whole module due to performance requirement.
+Unlike Rust implementing its standard library into [two parts](https://docs.rust-embedded.org/book/intro/no-std.html) (core and std), the Swift std is designed high coupling as a whole module due to performance requirement.
 This makes it hard to reduce its size.
 Even if you use a standard `Int` type or simple assignment statements, you have to import the whole standard library.

 BTW, Swift team is working hard for linking time optimization technology.
 We just don’t know how well it would be for reducing the binary size.
 Hope it would work great!

+### Concurrency

+Swift has added this missing part in Swift 5.5.
+I havn't looked into it carefully.
+Seems the main part is implemented as a runtime level [**library**](https://github.com/apple/swift/tree/main/stdlib/public/Concurrency), it dependes on the externel [**libdispatch**](https://github.com/apple/swift-corelibs-libdispatch).
+At last, libdispatch depends on a series of OS APIs such as pthread (Plz correct me if I'm wrong).

+Wow, this is really unfriendly for Bare-metal or RTOS development.
+We still have a tough nut to crack.

+## Summary

+The embedded/bare-metal development has already existed near half a century.
+It is equivalent to assembly or C programming in such a long period.
+In recent years, it becomes more and more difficult to do so due to the rapid evolvement of embedded hardware.
+The whole industry is in urgent need of some new ways to improve the situcation.
+But still, there is no result.
+And Swift is really suitable in such use cases.

+IMHO, it’s more easy for Swift to expand into a brand new and growing field rather than replace other lanugages in some existing scene.
+Especially, there’s almost no competitor in this area.